 My summer mantra was PURGE.
 I had a mission this summer to get rid of anything that no longer served me.
 We donated A LOT of goods to various charities.
 We threw away useless items that were taking up space.
 We de-cluttered and cleaned.
 In my personal space, I wanted to clear out my energy. […]

 I’m at my happy place… the ocean.
 This is my favorite week of the year.
 I spend hours reflecting, dreaming, and meditating, which restores my mind, body, heart, soul, and spirit.
 This week I share with you a wonderful poem on Perspective.
-In all aspects of our lives, our perspective and our mindset is our […]
+In all aspects of our lives, our perspective and our mindset […]

 We all seek counsel and comfort when we are embarking on something big, or going through change.
 Are you seeking the right assistance?
 Who we ask impacts the advice we get, and potentially the action we take.
 Asking the wrong person can be disastrous.
 When seeking counsel, remember these five factors: 1: An individual’s personal […]